wghglory/mastering-full-stack-react/chapter1.md

 npm i --save falcor falcor-http-datasource
 ```

-The `falcor-http-datasource` helps us to retrieve data from server to client side, out-of-the-box (without worrying about HTTP API requests)--we will use this later when moving the client-side model to the backend.
+The `falcor-http-datasource` helps us to retrieve data from server to client side, out-of-the-box (without worrying about HTTP API requests)

 Let's create our app's Falcor model on the client side: app/falcorModel.js